Snow

 freestyle

-This
+This type

-Many of today's technical freestyle riders come to snowboarding with experience
+the snowboard park.
+Many of today's technical freestyle riders

-as a skateboarder, in-line skater, BMX, or other action sports background.
-While
+skater, BMX, or other action sports background.
+While the

 - This

-type of board is for in the half-pipe or snowboard park, and working on your spins
+type of board is for in the half-pipe or snowboard park,

 - Many

-technical freestyle snowboards are "signature" series boards
+technical freestyle snowboards are "signature"

 - Signature

-series boards are made to the specifications of a pro rider
+series boards are made to the specifications of a pro

 - Usually

-found at the highest price points, "signature" series boards combine cutting-edge
+found at the highest price points, "signature" series

-graphics with the latest in hi-tech manufacturing
+boards combine cutting-edge graphics with the latest in

 - Extremely

-light board weight is the most common characteristic of these boards
+light board weight is the most common characteristic of

 Freeride